factorhouse/slipway/README.md

   #:slipway.handler.gzip{:enabled?            "is gzip enabled? default true"
                          :included-mime-types "mime types to include (without charset or other parameters), leave nil for default types"
-                         :excluded-mime-types "mime types to exclude (replacing any previous exclusion set)" :min-gzip-size       "min response size to trigger dynamic compression"}
+                         :excluded-mime-types "mime types to exclude (replacing any previous exclusion set)" :min-gzip-size       "min response size to trigger dynamic compression (in bytes, default 1024)"}

   #:slipway.connector.https{:host                       "the network interface this connector binds to as an IP address or a hostname.
 If null or 0.0.0.0, then bind to all interfaces.
-Default null/all interfaces."
+Default null/all interfaces"
                             :port                       "port this connector listens on.
-If set the 0 a random port is assigned which may be obtained with getLocalPort()"
+If set to 0 a random port is assigned which may be obtained with getLocalPort(), default 443"
                             :idle-timeout               "max idle time for a connection, roughly translates to the Socket.setSoTimeout.
-Default 180000."
+Default 200000 ms"
                             :http-forwarded?            "if true, add the ForwardRequestCustomizer.
 See Jetty Forward HTTP docs"
                             :proxy-protocol?            "if true, add the ProxyConnectionFactor.
 See Jetty Proxy Protocol docs"
                             :http-config                "a concrete HttpConfiguration object to replace the default config entirely"